parthasen/SDC/README.md

 ### Discussion and Challenges

+*Discussion*

 Most of the functions are from lectures.
 Clubbing those together helped me to create a working pipeline.
 Briefly,I did a Histogram of Oriented Gradients (HOG) feature extraction and trained Linear SVM classifier after normalization of                     features and randomizied selection.Then I have implemented a sliding-window technique and trained SVM classifier to search for vehicles in images.
-Then I run video on my pipeline on a video stream after using threshold of 5 and creating a heat map of recurring detections frame by frame to reject outliers.
+Then I run video on my pipeline on a video stream after using threshold of 5 and creating a heat map.

-**Challenges**
+*Challenges*

 1. Parameter tuning and finding the right combinations.
  Tuning was conducted on all test images.
 After achieving good results on the images, the pipeline was applied to the video.